RetroAchievements/api-kotlin/README.md

 <summary>GetGameList</summary>
 <br>

-> A call to this endpoint will retrieve the complete list of games for a specified console on the site, targeted by the console ID.
-If you do not know the console ID you're looking for, try using the all systems endpoint.
+> A call to this function will retrieve the complete list of games for a specified console on the site, targeted by the console ID.
+If you do not know the console ID you're looking for, try using the all systems function.

 > <span style='color: red;'>Warning</span>, it's recommended to cache these results, as it is subject to rate-limiting & security measures.